kinderp/teaster/README.md

 ```

-As you can see below, what a consumer does:
+As you can see above, what a consumer does:

 1. it registers itself to the system